 Depression

-Coping with vision loss can evoke feelings of sadness, helplessness, and despair.
-People who experience vision loss may mourn the loss of independence, hobbies, and future plans.
+Coping with vision loss can evoke feelings of sadness, helplessness and despair.
+People who experience vision loss may mourn the potential loss of independence, hobbies and future plans.
 Depression in response to vision loss is not uncommon and should be addressed with compassion and support.
-Seeking professional counselling or connecting with peer networks can provide invaluable emotional support during this challenging time.
+Seeking professional counseling or connecting with peer networks can provide invaluable emotional support during this challenging time.

 Speaking to others who have gone through the same experience can give hope, foster empathy and understanding, and help to make a person feel less alone.
 Speaking to others is not just beneficial for the person who is dealing with loss, but it is also extremely helpful for those around them such as family members or friends.